stefanhansatos/gitpitch-template/PITCHME.md

 - ipfs pin
 - ipns

-The end of the ipns exercise is how we share a public read-write directory commonly.
+The end of the ipns exercise is how <br>we share a public read-write directory commonly.
-If you have this going, you can watch things under the hood in the next exercise.

 - ipfs log